alphagov/govuk-design-system/src/patterns/passwords/index.md

 More research is needed into whether using inline validation is a good way of helping users create secure passwords.

 If you’ve used this pattern, get in touch to share your user research findings.

+## Accessibility

+If you include instructions or a link to help users reset their password, make sure to place them consistently on the page.
+This is to comply with [WCAG 2.2 success criterion 3.2.6 Consistent help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).